arpatterson31/reading-notes/class-08.md

 `left: 0px;`

+### z-index
+- when using relative, fixed, or absolute positioning, boxes can overlap.. you can control which elements sit on top using the z-index property
+- Its value is a number
+- the higher the value, the closer that element is to the front

+To write it in CSS:

+`z-index:`

 ### Floating Elements
   - takes it out of its normal position and moves it to the far right or far left